Łambinowice: History

-Nazi Germany

-Closed down following the Treaty of Versailles, the camp was reopened on 3 September 1939, immediately after the outbreak of the Polish Defensive War.
+Closed down following the Treaty of Versailles, the camp was reopened on 26 August 1939, shortly before the German invasion of Poland and start of World War II.
 The infamous Stalag VIII-B camp housed roughly 100,000 Polish prisoners.
-After the outbreak of the Soviet-German conflict some of the Poles were transferred to other places of detention while thousands of Soviet prisoners were amassed in tragic conditions in a separate camp named Stalag VIII-F.
+In 1940, some of the Poles were transferred to other places of detention and the Germans brought French, British and Cypriot POWs to the camp, and in 1941, thousands of Soviet prisoners were amassed in tragic conditions in a separate camp named Stalag VIII-F.

-Altogether, throughout the World War II more than 300,000 Allied and Soviet prisoners passed through the gates of the camp at Lamsdorf, between 40,000 and 100,000 of them died.
+Altogether, throughout World War II more than 300,000 Allied prisoners passed through the camp, between 40,000 and 100,000 of them died.
+Among them were Poles, Belgians, Frenchmen, Britons, Yugoslavs, Greeks, Soviets, Americans, Romanians, Italians, Australians, Canadians, New Zealanders, Dutchmen and South Africans.
 Most of those who perished are buried in mass graves in the nearby village of Klucznik and at the local cemetery.

 In October 1944, soldiers and officers were brought here from the Warsaw Rising, including over 1,000 women.
 Later, most of them were transferred to other camps.

-Poland
+In January 1945, the Germans divided the POWs into groups of 200 to 300 and marched them westwards.
 After the Soviet takeover of the area, on 17 March 1945 the Red Army took the camp over and continued to operate it, this time the institution housed German prisoners of war.

 A transit camp, run by the Ministry of Internal Security and commanded by Czesław Gęborski (later put on trial for crimes against humanity for his actions in the camp), was also created nearby, serving as an internment, labor and resettlement camp for German Silesians, as a "verification" point for Silesians, as well as a camp for former veterans of the Anders' Polish II Corps, whom the new communist authorities of Poland saw as dangerous.
 Out of 8,000 internees, it is estimated that between 1,000 and 1,500 German civilians died in the camp, mostly by typhus and maltreatment.
 More than 1,130 names are listed in the cemetery.
+The camp was the most infamous one in Silesia, known for rape and mistreatment.

 Memorial

-Currently the memory of the inmates is preserved by a large monument devoted to all the victims of the camp, as well as the Central Prisoner of War Museum, the only such institution in Poland and one of very few in the world.
+The memory of the inmates of the camps is preserved by a large monument devoted to all the victims of the camp, as well as the Central Prisoner of War Museum, the only such institution in Poland and one of very few in the world.